-Based on proposals by the Chief Executive Officer and General Manager, the Board defines the present Sustainability Policy of the Company, which includes:
+The Board, with the support of the Conducting Officers, defines the present Sustainability Policy of the Company that includes:

-- the methodologies to select and monitor financial instruments in order to integrate the analysis and management of sustainability risks relating to the Managed Products Investment Process; - the methodologies for identifying the principal adverse impacts of investment decisions on sustainability factors, defining priorities and mitigation actions, the results of which are formalised in the "Principal Adverse Sustainability Impacts Statement"; - the methods for integrating sustainability risks into remuneration and incentive policies.
+- the methodologies to select and monitor financial instruments in order to integrate the analysis of sustainability risks within the Investment Process of the managed products; - the methods for identifying the main negative effects of investment decisions on sustainability factors, defining priorities and mitigation actions, the results of which are formalised in the "Principal Adverse Sustainability Impacts Statement"; - the methods for integrating sustainability risks into remuneration and incentive policies.

-The Board of Directors periodically monitors the correct implementation of the Company's Sustainability Policy.
+The Board monitors regularly the correct adoption of the Company's Sustainability Policy.